GSK and AstraZeneca reveal Covid-19 breakthrough ahead of Q1 results

 The use of an adjuvant can be of particular importance in a pandemic situation since it may reduce the amount of vaccine protein required per dose, allowing more vaccine doses to be produced and therefore contributing to protect more people.

-‘By combining our science and our technologies, we believe we can help accelerate the global effort to develop a vaccine to protect as many people as possible from COVID-19,’ GSK chief executive officer (CEO) Emma Walmsley said.
+‘By combining our science and our technologies, we believe we can help accelerate the global effort to develop a vaccine to protect as many people as possible from Covid-19,’ GSK CEO Emma Walmsley said.

 Clinical trials for the vaccine are expected to begin later this year.